ashishbaghudana/lda-scvb0/README.md

 $ make clean && make lda
 ```

-As the project progresses, we will also make use of the pgcc compiler with the flags -ta=radeon or -ta=nvidia and -Maccel flags to compile for Radeon or Nvidia GPUs.
-The Makefile will be updated when the project is ready for acceleration.

 ## Usage
 The `lda` binary created can be run with the following options.